The ads above are Google-sponsored.

 Almost everything from this point onwards is of my own later model one hinge GT2.

-This stock EML hinge is purposely designed so the front cover (hatch) swings slightly away from the motorcycle as the cover is opened.
-A close look at the hinge will show that its central pin is not at 90° to the sidecar body, thus the opened front cover swings away from the motorcycle.
+This stock EML hinge is purposely designed so its central pin is not at 90° to the sidecar body, so the front cover (hatch) swings slightly away from the motorcycle as the cover is opened.

-Note!.....the gas strut for the trunk on my rig is a common 4420, no brand on it, only the following numbers: 4420 2669.
-I did a quick check on the internet, as that is a common gas strut unit, and here is the link to a similar product, but you should check every specification ...which is on the page.
+Note!.....the gas strut for the trunk on this EML GT2 is a common 4420, no brand on it, only the following numbers: 4420 2669.
+I did a check on the internet, as that is a common gas strut unit, and here is the link to a similar product, but you should check every specification ...which is on the page.
 The unit is made in the USA.
 Not expensive.
 I found these folks very helpful.

 Note!.....the gas strut for the front lift lid (hatch or front cover) was a common 4418, no brand on it, only the following numbers: 4418 2569.
 When fully extended it was 17-1/4" between mounting centers; when lid is fully closed the shock absorber is about 11-1/2 inches and has not reached its minimum possible closed length (if disconnected).
 The in-use closed length is ~14-1/2".
 I did some measuring and one could easily use a slightly longer gas strut, and the front lid would be more vertical when opened, if you wanted that.
-Probably could be up to 3" longer.
-The problem is that these small lift supports have only just so much stroke, around 6", so measure carefully on your sidecar.
-The body diameter of this strut was 0.60".
-This one is also available from the above www.liftsupportsdepot.com, or one close to it.
+Probably could be up to 3" longer and the hatch would still close.
+These small lift supports have only just so much stroke, around 6", so measure carefully on your sidecar, and consider that they are used on an angle that changes as the hatch is opened and closed, so do not get too long a gas strut, or it won't work.
+The body diameter of my strut was 0.60".
+This 4418, or one very similar, is also available from www.liftsupportsdepot.com.
 See more about this strut in the next few paragraphs.

 I replaced the original front lid cross tube strut fitting with their H9BS1009W, which is called an AP Ball Stud.
 It has a 10 mm ball and 5/16 x 18 threads of 1" length.
 I added two washers and a self-locking nut.
 They did not have the threads in metric size.I replaced the rearwards (tub) mounting fitting with: H91591BW, which is called a AD Ball Stud.
 It has a 10 mm ball and shorter 5/16 x 18 threads.
 They did not have the threads in metric size.
 I used a common but thinner standard nut, with blue Loctite.
 I put a flat washer on the inside and outside of the tub's fiberglass hole, which I very slightly enlarged to allow the 5/16 threads.